-Before beginning I should point out that this essay is a much elaborated and longer version of Freedom Essay 4, although, since F. Essay 4 is constructed differently to this essay, both essays are important in their own right.
+Before beginning I should point out that this essay is a much elaborated and longer version of , although, since Video/F. Essay 4 is constructed differently to this essay, both essays are important in their own right.
 You can’t read one and think you’ve learnt what the other has to offer.

 I am not the first person to identify the instinct vs intellect elements of the human condition.
-As described in chapters 2:6 and 2:7 of my book FREEDOM: The End Of The Human Condition, there have been many thinkers throughout history who have recognised that the answer to our troubled human condition lay in understanding a clash that must have occurred between our already established instincts and newly emerged conscious mind.
-Such thinkers include Moses, Plato and Hesiod, and in more recent times, Richard Heinberg, Eugène Marais, Laurens van der Post, Nikolai Berdyaev, Erich Neumann, Paul MacLean, Arthur Koestler, Julian Jaynes, Christopher Booker, William Wordsworth, Ralph Waldo Emerson, William Blake, Robert A. Johnson and Bruce Chatwin.
+As described in and of my book FREEDOM: The End Of The Human Condition, there have been many thinkers throughout history who have recognised that the answer to our troubled human condition lay in understanding a clash that must have occurred between our already established instincts and newly emerged conscious mind.
+Such thinkers include Moses, Plato and Hesiod, and in more recent times, Richard Heinberg, Eugène Marais, Laurens van der Post, Nikolai Berdyaev, Erich Neumann, Paul MacLean, Arthur Koestler, Julian Jaynes, Christopher Booker, Erich Fromm, William Wordsworth, Ralph Waldo Emerson, William Blake, John Milton, Robert A. Johnson and Bruce Chatwin.

 Firstly, it is important to point out mechanistic science’s extremely dangerous efforts to avoid and suppress any truthful analysis of the human condition.

 The many thinkers mentioned above who have recognised the instinct vs intellect elements of the human condition demonstrate how apparent, indeed obvious, these elements are when someone is prepared to think honestly and truthfully about our condition.
-Of course, such honest thinking hasn’t been the norm because, as is explained in F. Essays 14 & 40, as well as in chapter 2:4 of FREEDOM, the human-condition-avoiding practice of so-called ‘mechanistic’ scientists today actively avoids, and even suppresses, such honest thinking.
+Of course, such honest thinking hasn’t been the norm because, as is explained in & , as well as in , the human-condition-avoiding practice of so-called ‘mechanistic’ scientists today actively avoids, and even suppresses, such honest thinking.

-The leading exponent of this human-condition-avoiding, mechanistic thinking is the Harvard University-based American biologist Edward O. Wilson.
+The leading exponent of this human-condition-avoiding, mechanistic thinking was the famous Harvard University American biologist Edward O. Wilson (1929–2021).
 In particular, his Multilevel Selection theory, which provides a so-called ‘explanation’ for the actual issue of the human condition itself, not only doesn’t recognise the obvious instinct vs intellect elements of the human condition, it seeks to replace them with a patently dishonest instinct vs instinct account of our condition.

-As described in F. Essays 14 & 40, Wilson tries to argue that we have both selfish and selfless instincts which are sometimes in conflict.
-Firstly, the truth is our instinctive nature is to be unconditionally selfless and not at all selfish (see F. Essay 21 for how we acquired our altruistic moral instincts), and, secondly, it is actually obvious that it was the emergence of our self-adjusting conscious mind in the presence of our altruistic instincts that caused our psychologically upset condition.
+As described in & , Wilson tried to argue that we have both selfish and selfless instincts which are sometimes in conflict.
+Firstly, the truth is our instinctive nature is to be unconditionally selfless and not at all selfish (see for how we acquired our altruistic moral instincts), and, secondly, it is actually obvious that it was the emergence of our self-adjusting conscious mind in the presence of our altruistic instincts that caused our psychologically upset condition.

-Despite his claims, Wilson’s non-psychological, instinct vs instinct ‘explanation’ of the human condition is not concerned with trying to confront and solve the human condition at all—rather Wilson (who most inappropriately and alarmingly has been described as ‘the world’s greatest scientist’ and ‘living heir to Darwin’) is desperately trying to invent a way to avoid having anything to do with what our human condition really is, namely a deeply insecure, psychologically troubled, instinct vs intellect condition.
+Despite his claims, Wilson’s non-psychological, instinct vs instinct ‘explanation’ of the human condition is not concerned with trying to confront and solve the human condition at all—rather Wilson (who most inappropriately and alarmingly was described as ‘the world’s greatest scientist’ and ‘living heir to Darwin’) was desperately trying to invent a way to avoid having anything to do with what our human condition really is, namely a deeply insecure, psychologically troubled, instinct vs intellect condition.

 FREEDOM’s psychosis-addressing-and-solving real explanation of the human condition.